savex83/slate/source/index.html.md

 This endpoint ask for a check on an email address and return a result as a message.
-If you get a message like "Mailbox is valid" you can use the email address.
+If you get an smtp_state like "exist" you can use the email address.
 The CONN_ID is the connector ID that you can create in the "Connectors" page and than you can create an API Connector.
 (https://www.nomorebounce.com/connectors/api/)

 > The above command returns JSON structured like this: